pingcap/docs/ticdc/deploy-ticdc.md

 # Deploy TiCDC

 This document describes how to deploy a TiCDC cluster and the hardware and software recommendations for deploying and running it.
-You can either deploy TiCDC with a new cluster or add the TiCDC components to an existing TiDB cluster.
-Generally, it is recommended that you deploy it using TiUP.
-In special situations, you can also deploy it using binary.
+You can either deploy TiCDC along with a new TiDB cluster or add the TiCDC component to an existing TiDB cluster.
+Generally, it is recommended that you deploy TiCDC using TiUP.
+In addition, you can also deploy it using binary as needed.

 ## Software and hardware recommendations